simonmichael/hledger_site/src/checking-for-errors.md

 hledger check -s
 ```

+## Flymake mode

+If you use Emacs, you can configure Flymake to run your preferred
+checks when you edit a journal file.
+This integration gives very
+useful real-time feedback.
+Setup tips:

+- in Emacs, install the `flymake-hledger` package
+- customize the `flycheck-hledger-checkers` variable to include the
+  checks you want ("strict" checks are enabled by default)

 ## Flycheck mode

 If you use Emacs, you can configure flycheck to run your preferred checks when you edit a journal file.